vaibhavsagar/resume/README.md

 Hi there, this is the source Markdown of my resume and the scripts required to convert it to Github-flavored Markdown, HTML, and PDF versions using Travis CI.
-I'm working on a blog post to describe the process.
+The process is described on my blog [here](http://www.vaibhavsagar.com/blog/2015/02/26/automate-resume/).